Noino/sessioneer.nvim/README.md

     With minimal dependencies and efficient code, Sessioneer keeps your startup times low.

  -   Unconfigurable:
-    I mean you could if you wanted to, but its really built for me the way i want my sessions to work
+    I mean you could if you wanted to, but its really built for me the way i want my sessions to work because i couldn't get one of the existing ones to do it

 ## Installation

-If you are using a plugin manager like packer.nvim, you can add Sessioneer as follows:
+If you are using a plugin manager like lazy.nvim, you can add Sessioneer as follows:

 ### lazy.vim
 ```lua